OVI / DUI Lawyer For Delaware, Ohio

 What Are My Next Steps?

 If you have a DUI/OVI case in Delaware, or if you are a Delaware resident with a DUI/OVI case elsewhere in Ohio, you may wonder what steps you should take first.
 The first step is to learn more about DUI/OVI.
-You can do that in this website, and you can also do that by reading the book ‘I Was Charged With DUI/OVI – Now What?!’
+You can do that in this website, and you can also do that by reading the book ‘Ohio DUI / OVI Guide’.
 The paperback version of that book is available through internet bookstores, and you can download the e-book for free from this site.
 After you learn more about DUI/OVI, your next steps are to decide whether you will plead guilty or contest the DUI/OVI, determine whether you will hire an attorney, and decide which attorney you will hire.

 Law Firm For Delaware, Ohio DUI/OVI Cases

 If you decide to contest the DUI/OVI and hire a lawyer, you will want to research attorneys to find one with expertise in DUI/OVI and experience in Delaware County.
-The Dominy Law Firm has expertise in DUI/OVI defense, and the lawyers have extensive experience practicing in Delaware County.
+The Dominy Law Firm has expertise in DUI/OVI defense, and the lawyers have considerable experience with cases in Delaware County.
 The firm’s office is off State Route 315 (by Hills Market), just south of the Delaware County line, so the attorneys appear regularly in the Delaware County courts.

 To read more about the Dominy Law Firm, please see this site’s About Us page.
 As you are conducting your research, you may also want to read about the Dominy Law Firm’s client reviews and case results.
 If you finish your research and would like to schedule a free phone consultation, please call 614-717-1177 or email the Dominy Law Firm.